LassinaBakaryKeita/Projet_Android_Calculatrice/README.md

 Contributions are welcome!
 If you’d like to improve the design, add more converters, or optimize the logic, feel free to:

-Fork the repository
+1.Fork the repository

-Create a new branch
+2.Create a new branch

-Submit a pull request 🚀
+3.Submit a pull request 🚀